bcmi-labs/Esp-Link/README.md

 LED indicators
 --------------
-Assuming appropriate hardware attached to GPIO pins, the green "conn" LED will show the wifi status as follows:
+Assuming you use Arduino UNO WiFi, the green "WIFI" LED will show the wifi status as follows:
 - Very short flash once a second: not connected to a network and running as AP+STA, i.e. trying to connect to the configured network